Wavelet signal denoising

 (highest-resolution) wavelet coefficients.

-'LevelDependent' estimates the variance
+'LevelDependent' — Estimate the

-For the block James-Stein estimator
+block James-Stein estimator always uses a

 XDEN— Denoised data